jackfranklin/gulp-load-plugins/README.md

 Credit largely goes to @sindresorhus for his [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) plugin.
 This plugin is almost identical, just tweaked slightly to work with Gulp and to expose the required plugins.

 ## Changelog

+#####0.0.5
+- added `replaceString` option to configure exactly what gets replace when the plugin adds the module to the context

 #####0.0.4
 - fixed keyword typo so plugin appears in search for gulp plugins